NLTD2010/DePrBViHO/README.md

 # DePrBViHO
-Detection and prevent bad images and Vietnamese Hate and offensive sentences.
+Detecting and prevent bad images and Vietnamese Hate and offensive sentences.
 >Some sources that i have collected:
 ```